Rebuilding cultural heritage after disaster

 Made to Last: the conservation of art - Novemeber 2013 - February 2014

-'Made to last: the conservation of art' is a NETS Victoria touring exhibition in partnership with the Centre for Cultural Materials Conservation at the University of Melbourne and supported by Latrobe Regional Gallery.
+'Made to last: the conservation of art' is a NETS Victoria touring exhibition in partnership with The Grimwade Centre at the University of Melbourne and supported by Latrobe Regional Gallery.
 As part of the exhibition, five artists were interviewed; Brook Andrew, Penny Byrne, Juan Ford, Ghostpatrol and Claire Anna Watson, discussing their materials and techniques and their thoughts on the conservation of their work.
 (Camera: Josh McIvor.
 Equipment: Lemac.)

-In conjunction with the exhibition, CCMC: Conservation Services staff have been presenting seminars and undertaking conservation appraisals for members of the public at each exhibition venue.
+In conjunction with the exhibition, The Grimwade Centre staff have been presenting seminars and undertaking conservation appraisals for members of the public at each exhibition venue.
 On the opening day of the exhibition at Latrobe Regional Gallery in September 2012, conservators specialising in paintings, paper, books and photographic materials met with members of the public to assess and advise them on the condition of their objects and any conservation treatment requirements.
 Advice on storage, handling and display was also provided.

 This was followed up with a similar session at the Art Gallery of Ballarat in Jan 2013 with support from some members the Victorian Division of the AICCM.
 In addition, Senior Paper Conservator, Libby Melzer presented a seminar on The Conservation of Paper and Paintings.